Nordic Shamanism and Forest Therapy

-However, the counseling is not complex courses in all this!
+So, the counseling is not complex courses in all this!
 Philosophical counseling is not a one-way talk, but a dialogue followed by walks in the forest.
 In reality it is rather simple.
 So, the texts just function as background frames of references.

 Table of Contents:

 1) The Godgame